Alhuin/rainfall/level7/walkthrough.md

 ### Explications

 Du debug a été ajouté au fichier source.c
-- On le copie sur la vm, on le gdb et on lance `./a.out aaaa bbbb`:
+- On le copie sur la vm, on décommente le debug, on le gdb et on lance `./a.out aaaa bbbb`:
   ```

   a	(0xbffff718)	=	0x804b008